Date: 17 June 2018. A Day of

 article.
 Pam's the owner of Reel Memories and she's a gem.

-At home, I didn't eat until I was hungry.
+At home, I did not eat until I was hungry.
 Often the initial cup or

 two of hot tea would carry me until afternoon.
 Then I would have a